gnosisguild/zodiac-pilot/README.md

 ### Syncing iframe location

-The problem: When the user navigates the dApp, the address bar of the Transaction Pilot should update accordingly.
+The problem: When the user navigates the Dapp, the address bar of the Transaction Pilot should update accordingly.
 The browser back button should function as usual and when reloading the extension page the iframe should continue showing the original page.
 Since browsers block access to foreign origin iframes we need to leverage Chrome extension super powers to detect navigation events in the iframe.